zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab6.md

 1. Return to your MR.

-1. Allow you pipeline to complete.
+1. Allow your pipeline to complete.
 Once it completes, take note of the comment stating `This merge request has policy violations and errors`.

 1. To resolve these issues, select **Code > Open in Web IDE**.